skip to content

 (c) the degree to which such prisoners consider their predicament to be legitimate or illegitimate, and the impact of such perceptions on adaptation, compliance and resistance.

-The new study will involve us seeking to re-interview all of our original participants, to find out what has gone on since our initial interview.
-In particular, we are interested in changes in self-identity, coping strategies, orientations to both the sentence and the offence, and relationships within and beyond the prison.
-Around 30 of our original interviewees have now been released into the community on life licence, so we will also be looking to find out about their experiences of release.
+For the most recent part of the study we re-interviewed all of our original participants, to find out what has gone on since our initial interview.
+In particular, we were interested in changes in self-identity, coping strategies, orientations to both the sentence and the offence, and relationships within and beyond the prison.
+Around 30 of our original interviewees have now been released into the community on life licence, so we were also looking to find out about their experiences of release.

-Publications that have arisen from this study so far include the following:
+The main publications that have arisen from this study so far include:

 The book has been reviewed in a number of journals: